outoftune266/Project-2/README.md

 ## Description
-Map that show travelers favorite food locations and click the icons on the map to see more information about that restuarant.
+Map that show travelers favorite food locations and click the icons on the map to see more information about that restaurant.
 Has a refressh button to show more locations limit 20 per refresh and scroll on the United States map to see location all acrros the states.
-Add food loaction button that takes you to a form page the input in a new resaurant.
+Add food loaction button that takes you to a form page the input in a new restaurant.

 ---
 ## How To Use